Spaghettibiskuit/VNS_for_SPAGB/README.md

 The script gurobi_solutions is used to benchmark Gurobi on problem instances.
 For benchmarking results check out any gurobi_benchmarks_foo.json file.

-To see how my VNS implementation compared to Gurobi, check out the notebook benchmark_analysis.
+To see how my VNS implementation performed compared to Gurobi, check out the notebook benchmark_analysis.

 The instances always consist of two parts.
 The input from the projects (found in instances_projects) and the input from the students (found in instances_students).